alleyinteractive/ad-layers/README.md

 The above two fields correspond to how DFP handles responsive ad serving.
 Depending on how your ad units are configured, these might not correspond exactly to your design breakpoints.

+*Ad Units*

-You can then click "Add Ad Unit" to add one or more ad units for this breakpoint.
+You can then click "Add Ad Unit" to add one or more ad units.
 For each you can add:

 Code: This the DFP Ad Unit code.
 It is preferable to the name since it acts a key without